craigmbooth/craigmbooth.github.io/contact/index.md

   feature: contact_header.jpg
 ---

 If you want to send me a quick message, please fill in the form.
-There are also links to various social netorks on this page.
+There are also links to various social networks on this page.
 Always feel free to reach out to me on any of those platforms.

 <div class="row">
   <div class="col-xs-12 col-md-6">